Last updated on July 24th, 2021 at 02:08 pm

 Sixty years ago, this parcel, the last three miles of a bald cypress forest that once stretched 20 miles, was owned by a lumber company and scheduled for logging.
 Local folks who loved this swamp — birders, photographers, garden clubs — raised $200,000 and the Audubon Society purchased it.

-The Corkscrew Swamp Sanctuar trail, largely shady, features benches and rain shelters along the way.
+The Corkscrew Swamp Sanctuary trail, largely shady, features benches and rain shelters along the way.
 The Audubon Society offers many aids to enhance visits — a field guide, a children’s activity book, free wheelchairs and strollers.
+Frequently, well-informed “Boardwalk Naturalists” in khaki uniforms are out on the boardwalk to answer questions and point things out to visitors.

 Every season brings special charms.
-In winter, birder travel from all over the world (I met a woman from Great Britain while there) to spot painted buntings and other species.
+In winter, birders travel from all over the world.
+I met a woman from Great Britain who came for the painted buntings.
 In August, the very rare ghost orchid (famous from the Meryl Streep movie, Adaptation) blooms and can often be spotted.
+(Here’s a Florida Rambler story on Corkscrew’s ghost orchid.)

 Don’t be afraid of a summer visit.
 The boardwalk is largely shaded and the gambusia fish eat mosquito larva, so the bugs aren’t bad.